speechly/speechly/libraries/browser-ui/README.md

 ## Browser Usage

-Using Web Components provided by browser-ui from a CDN on a web page/app
+Include Web Components from a CDN that mirrors browser-ui npm package.
+The scripts register `push-to-talk-button`, `big-transcript` and `error-panel` with the browser's customElement registry so you can use them like regular tags.

 ```
 <head>